simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   *   make sure you read the following [update notes](https://jquery.com/upgrade-guide/3.5/), since jQuery has solved this in a non-BC way (#1321).
   * Fix incorrect Polish translations (#1311).
   * Fix a broken migration query in the LogoutStore (#1324).
-  * Fix several issues in the saml:NameIDAttribute authproc filter (#1325).
+  * Fix an issue with the SameSite cookie parameter when running on PHP versions older than 7.3 (#1320).

 ### adfs
   * Fixed a broken link to one of the assets (v0.9.6).